 See Figure 3-9.
-Turn the blade tension handle clockwise until the tension gauge indicates the recommended tension.
+Tension the blade by turning the tensioner handle clockwise until the tension gauge indicates the recommended tension.
 Check the blade tension occasionally when adjusting the cant control or while cutting.
 As the blade and belts heat up and stretch, the blade tension will change.
 Also, ambient temperature changes can cause tension to change.